newguysz/Mooncord/README.md

   # Read
-  - This is a fairly new porject and more and more will be added soon.
+  - This is a fairly new project and more and more will be added soon.